-With the exception of (a) the Coat of Arms; (b) the Department of Infrastructure, Transport, Cities and Regional Development photos and graphics; and (c) [OTHER], copyright in this publication is licensed under a Creative Commons Attribution 4.0 Australia Licence.
+With the exception of (a) the Coat of Arms and (b) the Department of Infrastructure, Transport, Regional Development and Communications photos and graphics, copyright in this publication is licensed under a Creative Commons Attribution 4.0 Australia Licence.

 Creative Commons Attribution 4.0 Australia Licence is a standard form licence agreement that allows you to copy, communicate and adapt this publication provided that you attribute the work to the Commonwealth and abide by the other licence terms.
 The full licence terms and summary of the licence terms are available from https://creativecommons.org/.